BrainDeadAnarch/NetrunnerIconCache/README.md

 <p><br></p>

 # NSG icons

-NIC contains a wide mix of Netrunner icons, including the original (recreated) icons, therefore this site does not feature NSG icons because NSG prefers not to have their graphics used alongside FFG graphics.
-Please visit the NSG site if you require any of the NSG icons.
+NIC offers a variety of Netrunner icons, including recreated original icons.
+However NSG icons are not included on this site, as NSG prefers not to mix their graphics with those from FFG.
+If you need NSG icons, check out the NSG website.

 <p><br></p>